AMax23/CPSC471-DatabaseProject/README.md

 1. Navigate to http://localhost/phpmyadmin/ and login
 1. Change password to ``root``
 1. Navigate to http://localhost/CPSC471-DatabaseProject/config/Install.php to setup the database and tables
+1. Use the API testing tool to send API requests

 ## API Authentication
 * The API endpoints are protected with ``Basic Auth``